 Many industries rely on a smooth supply chain performance, especially those operations located in remote locations like the oil and gas sector and mining industry.
 Shipping to and from remote locations is costly and challenging.
 This transportation demands strict control, planning, and analysis.
 Oil and gas industries also suffer from excess exploration costs and fluctuating freight transportation costs, which impacts the product price and puts pressure on logistics management.
 Here, we explore the biggest shipping challenges and identify the best supply chain practices for businesses in remote locations, specifically the oil and gas (O&G) industry.

 Fact: The value of U.S. petroleum refineries shipments increased from $118.2 billion in 1998 to $794 billion in 2011. – The Statistics Portal.

-Increasing competition and margin pressure in the O&G industry drives focus to transportation and its basic issues:
+Increasing competition and margin pressure in the O&G industry drives focus on transportation and its basic issues:

 1) Shipping Equipment

 The equipment’s size and weight make it difficult to move to, around and from remote areas.
 It cannot be delivered to some addresses – only to a GPS coordinate set.
 Even a small disruption in equipment delivery can result in significant monetary loss.